bgno1/sds_rebalance/README.md

 **Note: Regarding Loading Pretrained Weights**

-In the files `frx.py`, `frx_bl.py`, `cas.py`, and `cas_bl.py`, the last line of code that loads the pretrained weights has been commented out, as it requires downloading large `.pth` files.
-If you wish to train models with higher accuracy using pretrained weights, you can download the corresponding `.pth` files from the [Benchmark and Model Zoo — MMDetection 3.3.0 documentation](https://mmdetection.readthedocs.io/en/latest/model_zoo.html), place them in the `mmdetection` folder, and uncomment the last line in each of the four files: `frx.py`, `frx_bl.py`, `cas.py`, and `cas_bl.py`.
+In the files `frx.py`, `frx_bl.py`, `cas.py`, and `cas_bl.py` (as well as those with "v2" in their names), the last line of code that loads the pretrained weights has been commented out, as it requires downloading large `.pth` files.
+If you wish to train models with higher accuracy using pretrained weights, you can download the corresponding `.pth` files from the [Benchmark and Model Zoo — MMDetection 3.3.0 documentation](https://mmdetection.readthedocs.io/en/latest/model_zoo.html), place them in the `mmdetection` folder, and uncomment the last line in each of the files.

 #### 4.2.2 Test on SeaDronesSee Leaderboard